 We enjoy the friendship, excitement and satisfaction that comes from working together for the benefit of those within and outside of our community.

 Each year, our club develops programs that are tailored to local needs, undertaking a variety of hands-on service and fundraising projects.
-One of our shared goals as an ALTRUSA organization is to improve literacy, which we believe is the key to opportunity!
+Our shared goals as an ALTRUSA organization are to eradicate poverty, hunger and iliteracy, which we believe is the key to opportunity!